 Setting Up Dyno Bot

-The steps needed to set up Dyno Bot for you discord are few.
+The process of setting up Dyno Bot is simple with few steps.
 The process is relatively quick and easy and once it’s up and running, enabling “Autorole” is a few additional steps away.

 To set up Dyno Bot you’ll need to start by visiting the official website and downloading the tool:

-- You can find it at the top-right of the screen OR directly in the center to the right of “About Dyno” paragraph.
+You can find it at the top-right of the screen OR directly in the center to the right of the “About Dyno” paragraph.

-- Login using your credentials, and you’ll be taken to a new page for authorization.
+Login using your credentials, and you’ll be taken to a new page for authorization.
+Click “Authorize” to proceed.

 You should now be on the Manage Servers page of the Dyno Bot website.
 From here you can head into the dashboard of your server.